neilenns/streamdeck-trackaudio/DEVELOPMENT.md

 ## About the code

-This code my first attempt at writing a StreamDeck plugin using the (as of this writing) [beta node.js SDK](https://github.com/elgatosf/streamdeck) in conjunction with websockets to read and display data from another app.
+This code my first attempt at writing a Stream Deck plugin using the (as of this writing) [beta node.js SDK](https://github.com/elgatosf/streamdeck) in conjunction with websockets to read and display data from another app.

 Here is how the code is structured: